Prawncookie/resume-analyzer/README.md

 A tool to analyze resumes using AI, built from scratch with no coding experience, aimed at optimizing resumes for UAE tech jobs.

 ## Why It’s Special
-- Built by a Comp Sci student (no prior coding skills) for UAE job seekers targeting 8–10K AED/month roles.
+- Built by a Comp Sci student (no prior coding skills) for UAE job seekers.
 - Uses React, Node.js, and OpenAI to score resumes and suggest improvements.
 - Learned Git, APIs, and debugging through trial and error.